googleapis/gcs-resumable-upload/readme.md

 - Type: `number`
 - *Optional*

-If you wish to only upload to a specific generation/version of this file, provide the generation number here.
+This will cause the upload to fail if the current generation of the remote object does not match the one provided here.

 ###### config.metadata